thin-edge/thin-edge.io/docs/src/references/tedge-mapper.md

  ### C8Y JSON topics
     c8y/measurement/measurements/create
     c8y/error

+You can find more information about Cumulocity topics [Here](https://tech.forums.softwareag.com/t/cumulocity-iot-tips-and-tricks-mqtt-cheat-sheet/237187)

 ## Azure Mqtt Topics
-To send or to receive the messages from a Thin Edge device to Azure cloud over mqtt, clients should use the below topics.
+Mqtt clients on Thin Edge device must use the below topics to communicate with the Azure cloud.
+The Azure topics are prefixed by `az/`.

- * az/messages/events/  - Use this topic to send the messages device to cloud.
+ * `az/messages/events/`  - Use this topic to send the messages from device to cloud.
+ The messages are forwarded to the Azure topic named devices/{device_id}/messages/events/ where device_id is the Thin Edge device id.

- * az/messages/devicebound/# - Use this topic to subscribe for the messages that were sent from cloud to device.
+ * `az/messages/devicebound/#` - Use this topic to subscribe for the messages that were sent from cloud to device.

- The Azure mqtt topics look as below
- devices/{device_id}/messages/events/ - publish topic
- devices/{device_id}/messages/devicebound/# - subscribe topic
- Here the device_id is the Thin Edge device id, that was given while configuring the device.
- To hide the complexity of the topics, alias were created.
+ Any message published by Azure on one the subtopics of devices/{device_id}/messages/devicebound/# is republished here.